 On 9 August 2019, the ACCC released an issues paper to commence a public consultation process on the application submitted by Viterra.
 Since the release of the initial issues paper the ACCC received a range of additional information from Viterra and stakeholders.
 Subsequently, the ACCC released a supplementary issues paper on 25 May 2020.

 On 6 October 2020, the ACCC released draft determinations proposing to exempt Viterra from its Port Adelaide Inner Harbour and Outer Harbor facilities.
 The ACCC did not propose to exempt Viterra's Port Giles, Port Lincoln, Thevenard or Wallaroo facilities.

-The ACCC invites submissions from interested parties on its draft determinations.
-The closing date for submissions is Tuesday 3 November 2020.
+The ACCC invited submissions from interested parties on its draft determinations.
+The closing date for submissions was Tuesday 3 November 2020.